collabnix/dockerlabs/kubernetes/workshop/replicaset101/README.md

 Under this lab, we’ll discuss how we can define a ReplicaSet and what are the different options that can be used for fine-tuning it.

+# How Does ReplicaSet Manage Pods?

+- In order for a ReplicaSet to work, it needs to know which pods it will manage so that it can restart the failing ones or kill the unneeded.
+- It also requires to understand how to create new pods from scratch in case it needs to spawn new ones.

+A ReplicaSet uses labels to match the pods that it will manage.
+It also needs to check whether the target pod is already managed by another controller (like a Deployment or another ReplicaSet).
+So, for example if we need our ReplicaSet to manage all pods with the label role=webserver, the controller will search for any pod with that label.
+It will also examine the ownerReferences field of the pod’s metadata to determine whether or not this pod is already owned by another controller.
+If it isn’t, the ReplicaSet will start controlling it.
+Subsequently, the ownerReferences field of the target pods will be updated to reflect the new owner’s data.

+To be able to create new pods if necessary, the ReplicaSet definition includes a template part containing the definition for new pods.

+# Creating Your First ReplicaSet